nikolaydubina/vertfn/README.md

 Improving false positive rate is good, such as for following cases:

  * same function names but different classes
- * same functino names but from different packages
+ * same function names but from different packages
  * functions passed as arguments
  * functions passed as arguments and argument name matches existing function names